faeton/child-math/README.md

 When creating a new game, follow these guidelines:

+1. **Shared State Management**: Use the GameContext for shared state like scores, settings, etc.

+2. **Hooks-Based Logic**: Put game-specific logic in a custom hook (e.g., `useYourGame.js`)

-1. **Self-contained components**: Each game should be a self-contained component that manages its own state.
+3. **Self-contained components**: Each game should be a self-contained component that connects to the shared context.

-2. **Responsive design**: All games should be responsive and work well on various screen sizes.
+4. **Responsive design**: All games should be responsive and work well on various screen sizes.

-3. **Consistent UI**: Use the platform's color scheme and UI components when possible for a consistent user experience.
+5. **Consistent UI**: Use the platform's color scheme and UI components when possible for a consistent user experience.

-4. **Educational focus**: Games should have clear educational objectives and provide feedback to users.
+6. **Educational focus**: Games should have clear educational objectives and provide feedback to users.

-5. **Accessibility**: Ensure games are accessible to users with disabilities.
+7. **Accessibility**: Ensure games are accessible to users with disabilities.

 ## Cloudflare Pages Deployment